-This year, the final week of Advent is a full seven days.
+This year, the final "week" of Advent is only a day, and that day is also Christmas Eve.

 Light all four candles of your Advent wreath.
 Say a prayer, read a Scripture, sing a hymn.
 Continue your Advent calendar and devotional.